 Next up is bacon layer number two.
 Take the remaining bacon slices and fry them up the same way you would for breakfast (or lunch, or dinner, or a midnight snack).
 If you like soft bacon, make it soft.
 If you like crunchy bacon, make it crunchy.
 If you like your bacon burnt to hell so the smoke detectors go off, then burn it to hell so the smoke detectors go off.
 These pieces are going to be a major part of the inner flavor of our sausage fatty, so cook them your favorite way.
 Personally, I like my bacon right at the point when it starts to get crispy, but hasn’t quite lost all of the softness yet.
 Regardless of how well done you like yours, you’ll need to crumble or chop the cooked strips into bite size pieces and place on top of the sausage layer.
 (Note-It’s okay, and encouraged, to snack on these pieces while your chopping/crumbling.
 But keep in mind that once those bacon morsels touch the raw sausage, you’ll need to resist all temptations to nibble.
 This can and will be difficult, but hospital trips are no fun, so stay strong.)

 Since this is a BBQ recipe, we need to add another layer of BBQ flavor.
 Take your favorite sauce and drizzle it all over the top of the bacon pieces.
-Personally, I prefer to use our own Burnt Finger BBQ Smokey Kansas City sauce, but if you’re torn on what brand to use I recommend EAT Barbecue’s The Next Big Thing, Three Little Pigs Competition Sauce, or Plowboys Sweet 180.
-Once you’ve sauced the bacon, sprinkle on some more of the BBQ Seasoning you used on the bacon weave.
+I used our Burnt Finger BBQ Smokey Kansas City sauce, but any BBQ sauce that you like will work.
+If you’re torn on what brand to use I recommend Blues Hog Original Barbecue Sauce, Blues Hog Smokey Mountain Sauce, EAT Barbecue’s The Next Big Thing, Three Little Pigs Competition Sauce, or Plowboys Sweet 180.
+Once you’ve sauced the bacon, sprinkle on some more of the Smokey Kansas City Barbecue Seasoning you used on the bacon weave.